All Episodes

 I mean, I'm drinking some right now.

-Matt, I think you should know that Sean is an AK 47 monthly pod member.
+Matt, I think you should know that Sean is an AK-47 monthly pod member.

 Thank you very much.

-Yes, one of my favorite pods.
+One of my favorite pods.

-Um, you guys wanted a different culture.
+You guys wanted a different culture.

 100%.

-And I think that they're kind of sleeping on us because they consider us just a bunch of knuckle dragging uh veterans, and that's not the case at all.
+And I think that they're kind of sleeping on us because they consider us just a bunch of knuckle-dragging veterans.

-So we're already rolling out a franchise.
+So we're already rolling out of frameworks.

 Phenomenal.